 Allison Isaacson is a Senior Manager at AcademyHealth where she is responsible for managing projects to enhance the impact and relevance of health services research.
 In this role, her responsibilities include community and stakeholder engagement, project management and strategy, qualitative research and analysis, proposal writing and review, and dissemination activities.
 Her research interests include patient-centered outcomes research, electronic health and data infrastructure, patient and stakeholder engagement, and maternal health.
 Her current projects are with the Assistant Secretary of Planning and Evaluation (ASPE), the Robert Wood Johnson Foundation, and the Gordon and Betty Moore Foundation.

 Prior to joining AcademyHealth, Allison worked as an Adolescent and Young Adult Patient Navigator on the Hematology and Oncology unit at Children’s National Medical Center.
-As a member of the psychosocial team, Allison supported adolescents and young adults in active cancer treatment and into survivorship.
-She also interned at the National Association of County and City Health Officials, where she wrote policy pages to provide guidance for the Big Cities Health Coalition on numerous public health issues, such as gun violence prevention, lead poisoning, and the opioid epidemic.
-Allison graduated with her Masters of Public Health concentrating in Health Systems and Policy from Johns Hopkins Bloomberg School of Public Health in 2018, and her Bachelors of Arts degree in Psychology from the University of North Carolina at Chapel Hill in 2013.
+She also interned at the National Association of County and City Health Officials and the National WIC Association during and shortly after graduate school.
+Allison graduated with her Master of Public Health concentrating in Health Systems and Policy from Johns Hopkins Bloomberg School of Public Health in 2018, and her Bachelor of Arts degree in Psychology from the University of North Carolina at Chapel Hill in 2013.